 The government is essentially tying up Winner’s defense at any chance they can get.
 They will allow public release of their own statements when they say “It’s not criminal, but of interest that she has multiple phones.
 It’s not criminal, but it is of interest that she knows how to change a sim card.
 It’s not criminal, but it is of interest that she if multilingual.”

 Yet there has been no public statement by Winner.
 US Marshals and Federal Court Officers keep Winner at a distance as she enters and exits the back entrance to the Federal Court Building.
 And anything she would want to say, could be held against her in court by the prosecution.
 But that didn’t stop her from flashing her supporters a peace sign as she sat in the back of the transport car, right after she had sustained the face and knee injury from falling while she was shackled.

 So, back at Lincoln County Jail, Winner sits, awaiting trial.
 She tried to get out on pretrial bond so that she could prepare for the trial, but she was denied.
 Winner continued to try to cooperate with everyone.
-The judge, the government’s prosecution team.
-She offered anything she could think of for them to allow her out of pretrial detention.
-She offered her passport, which was revoked, and even offered to be under house arrest with an ankle monitor and her mother staying as her custodian.
-She wan’t a murderer or some other violent offender.
-She was honorably discharged from the US Airforce, and had no criminal record.
+The courts, the government’s prosecution team.
+She offered anything she could think of for them to allow her out of pretrial detention; her passport, which was revoked anyway, to be under house arrest with an ankle monitor and her mother staying as her custodian.
+Her mother, Bille Winners-Davis, even offered up the family home in Texas as collateral.
+She isn’t a murderer or some other sort of violent offender.
+She was honorably discharged from the US Airforce, and has no prior criminal record.

-If you would like to know more, please visit standwithreality.org
+If you would like more information including court documents and to sign up for newsletters, please visit standwithreality.org